Gary J. Shapiro: Awards and recognition

-Shapiro sits on the State Department's Advisory Committee on International Communications and Information Policy, the No Labels Executive Council, the USO of Metropolitan Washington-Baltimore Board of Directors and the American Enterprise Institute Global Internet Strategy Advisory Board.
-He has served on the board of directors of the Northern Virginia Technology Council, the Economic Club of Washington, the Commonwealth of Virginia's Commission on Information Technology, which created policy positions for using the internet as a medium for business, and on the Board of Visitors of George Mason University.
-He has also been recognized by the U.S. Environmental Protection Agency as a “mastermind” for his initiative in helping to create the Industry Cooperative for Ozone Layer Protection (ICOLP).
+Shapiro sits on the boards of the Northern Virginia Technology Council, the Focused Ultrasound Foundation, and the CEO Forum Digital Board.
+Shapiro sat on the State Department's Advisory Committee on International Communications and Information Policy, the No Labels Executive Council, the USO of Metropolitan Washington-Baltimore Board of Directors and the American Enterprise Institute Global Internet Strategy Advisory Board.
+He served on the Economic Club of Washington, and the Commonwealth of Virginia's Commission on Information Technology.